jessicarush/git-notes/README.md

 ## .gitignore

-To have git ignore files or folders, create a file in the project root directory (where your `.git` folder lives) called `.gitignore` – then add a line for each file or folder you want to ignore for example:
+To have git ignore files or folders, create a file in the project root directory (where your `.git` folder lives) called `.gitignore` – then add a line for each file or folder you want to ignore, for example:

 ```
 __pycache__
 .DS_Store